-Biden’s bold economic development agenda centers on four themes:
+Biden’s bold economic development agenda centres on four themes:

-How much of this federal investment will materialize is contingent on the cooperation of Congress, including a potentially Republican-majority Senate.
+How much of this federal investment will materialise is contingent on the cooperation of Congress, including a potentially Republican-majority Senate.

-Caregiving, education, and social care: Biden has pledged to invest US$775 billion over the next decade in social care, including child care programs and those that expand care access for the elderly and people with disabilities.
-These investments also aim to fuel economic growth through the creation of millions of new caregiving and education jobs.13 As Biden’s campaign website put it, the intent is to “mobilize American talent and heart to build a 21st-century caregiving and education workforce, which will help ease the burden of care for working parents, especially women.”14
+Caregiving, education and social care: Biden has pledged to invest US$775 billion over the next decade in social care, including child care programmes and those that expand care access for the elderly and people with disabilities.
+These investments also aim to fuel economic growth through the creation of millions of new caregiving and education jobs.13 As Biden’s campaign website put it, the intent is to “mobilise American talent and heart to build a 21st-century caregiving and education workforce, which will help ease the burden of care for working parents, especially women.”14

 Racial equity and economic justice: Biden has also vowed to narrow the racial wealth gap in the United States through a number of measures aimed at building a more equitable economic system.
 His plans include leveraging billions in federal funds to support minority-owned businesses and expanding the role of the Federal Reserve to address racial gaps in the economy.15